-Cuyamaca West Side is a 5.5 mile moderately trafficked out and back trail located near Descanso, CA that offers scenic views and is rated as difficult.
+Cuyamaca West Side is a 5.5 mile moderately trafficked out and back trail located near Descanso, California that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and trail running and is accessible year-round.
 Dogs are also able to use this trail.